chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 > When considering allegations of bullying, the University will apply the test of ‘reasonableness’ to determine if bullying has taken place.
 The test will be applied as outlined in paragraphs 5.1- 5.2 above with due regard in particular to the perception of the Complainant and whether the behaviour in question could reasonably be considered to undermine, humiliate, denigrate or injure the Complainant.

-Unfortunately, these principles do not appear to have been considered within the
+Unfortunately, these principles do not appear to have been considered when assessing whether or not Bullying has occurred by Mr Rosina towards myself.
+This fundamentally alters the IO's assessment of whether or not the actions requested as redress can be undertaken.
+Furthermore, the language of the IO's report indicates that there was indeed